avishek-sen-gupta/cobol-rekt/README.md

             END-EVALUATE
 ```

-Then, the following is an example of the text representation of transpiler tree of the above statement (formatted for clarity):
+Then, the following is an example of the text representation of the transpiler tree of the above statement (formatted for clarity):

 ```
 if(and(eq(primitive(true), lt(add(ref('SCALED'), ref('RESULT')), primitive(10.0))), eq(primitive(true), eq(ref('INVOICE-AMOUNT'), primitive(10.0)))))